NessajCN/opens1/README.md

  - Both new posts and replies can be edited in vscode's built-in editor.
  Just create and save a file with a '.s1' ext name to be picked in the quickpick bar.

- - Click '->' or '<-' arrow key to turn pages when viewing threads.
+ - Click '->' or '<-' arrow key to turn pages when viewing threads in Markdown mode.

+ - Disguise thread contents with Typescript/Python/Cpp coding style.
+(Other language styles are to be added.)
 ----

 **Enjoy!**